Linguistic insecurity: Multilingual societies

 Linguistic insecurity can arise in multilingual environments in speakers of the non-dominant language or of a non-standard dialect.
 Issues caused by the linguistic variation range from "total communication breakdowns involving foreign language speakers to subtle difficulties involving bilingual and bidialectal speakers".
 Multilingual insecurity can cause hypercorrection, code-switching, and shifting registers.

-Divergence from the standard variety by minority languages causes "a range of attitudinal issues surrounding the status of minority languages as a standard linguistic variety".
+Divergence from the standard variety by minority languages causes "a range of attitudinal issues surrounding the status of minority languages as a standard linguistic variety."
 In multilingual societies, linguistic insecurity and subsequent effects are produced by identity status and marginalization of specific groups.

 Quebec French

 An example of mother-tongue-based linguistic insecurity in a multilingual environment is Quebec French.
-Due to a general perception of Quebec French as lacking in quality and diverging from the norm, French speaking Quebeckers have suffered from a sense of linguistic insecurity.
-Though French is widely spoken in Quebec, the French in France is considered by many to be the standard and prestigious form.
-This comparison and the fact that Quebec French diverges from the standard form of France have caused linguistic insecurity among Quebec speakers.
+The general perception of Quebec French as lacking in quality and diverging from the norm has causes French-speaking Quebeckers to suffer from a sense of linguistic insecurity.
+Though French is widely spoken in Quebec, the French of France is considered by many to be the standard and prestigious form.
+That comparison and the divergence of Quebec French from the standard form in France have caused linguistic insecurity in speakers of Quebec France.

-Due to the separation from France after the Treaty of Paris in 1763 and the multilingual environment, Quebec French become more anglicized through English pronunciations and borrowings.
-Though French Canadian speakers were aware of the differences between Quebec French and French, the foreign perception of Quebec French as "non-standard" was not an issue until the mid 19th century.
-The opinions of the French elite that Quebec French was "far removed from the prestigious variety spoken in Paris" had spread through the general public by the end of the 19th century, causing a deep sense of linguistic insecurity in French speaking Quebec.
-The insecurity was twofold since Quebeckers spoke neither the dominant English language nor, as they were being told, Standard French.
+The separation from France after the 1763 Treaty of Paris and the multilingual environment have anglicized Quebec French in pronunciation and loanwords.
+Though speakers were aware of the differences between the French of Quebec and that of France, the foreign perception of Quebec French as "non-standard" was not an issue until the mid-19th century.
+The belief of the elite in France that Quebec French was "far removed from the prestigious variety spoken in Paris" had spread through the general public by the late 19th century and caused a deep sense of linguistic insecurity in French-speaking Quebec.
+The insecurity was twofold since most Quebeckers spoke neither the dominant language, English, nor, as they were being told, Standard French.

 Technology

 Social media

-Speakers of dialects varying from the linguistic standard may also be victims of discrimination in technology causing linguistic insecurity.
-The MIT social media language filter, Gobo, allows users to adjust their social media feeds to filter to their preference.
+Speakers of dialects varying from the linguistic standard may also be victims of discrimination in technology, which causes linguistic insecurity.
+The MMI social media language filter, Gobo, allows users to adjust their social media feeds to filter to their preference.
 Feeds were filtered by six categories: politics, seriousness, rudeness, gender, brands, and obscurity.
-The gender filter creates linguistic discrimination as it does not consider gender non-binary people.
-This creates linguistic insecurity as non-binary people with pronouns different from the linguistic standard must adhere to the pronouns of the gender binary (she/her/hers/he/him/his).
-The Gobo platform also tagged comments containing African-American Vernacular English (AAVE) under the "rudness" category.
-This not only discriminates against speakers of AAVE but forces speakers to use Standard American English to be seen when communicating on the internet, creating a linguistic insecurity.
+The gender filter creates linguistic discrimination, as it does not consider gender non-binary people.
+That creates linguistic insecurity as non-binary people with pronouns different from the linguistic standard must adhere to the pronouns of the gender binary (she/her/hers/he/him/his).

+The Gobo platform also tagged comments containing African-American Vernacular English under the "rudeness" category.
+That discriminates against speakers of AAVE but also forces them to use Standard American English to be seen when they communicate on the internet, which creates linguistic insecurity.